-4. Settlement Conferences
+5. Settlement Conferences

 Where the matter is anticipated to proceed to a jury trial, the Court entertains requests for settlement conferences, and/or schedules them at its own discretion.
-Unless otherwise ordered, at least three (3) business days prior to the conference, each party shall submit a confidential position statement to the Court detailing the relative strengths and weaknesses of their case, as well as settlement positions.
-The position statements will not be filed or disclosed to opposing counsel.
+Unless otherwise ordered, at least five (5) business days prior to the conference, the parties shall file an updated joint pre-conference statement, and any party may individually file a voluntary position statement, as described above.
 The Court rarely conducts such conferences in non-jury cases, even with the consent of all parties.